-Experiencing a dispute with your employer will be a stressful time and you will naturally have cause for concern for the future.
+Experiencing a dispute with your employer will be an unnerving time and you will naturally have cause for concern for the future.
 There are methods that can resolve these matters amicably; one of which being by settlement agreement.
-While this may seem a straightforward document initially, it is crucial that you receive the right legal advice to ensure you do not unwittingly waive certain rights or damage any potential claim you may have against your employer.
+While this may seem a straightforward document initially, it is crucial that you receive the right settlement agreement advice to ensure you do not unwittingly waive certain rights or damage any potential claim you may have against your employer.

 Settlement agreements can be used in the following situations:

 By signing a settlement agreement, both you and your employer agree to settle any potential claims against each other, providing a clear, swift and agreed-upon resolution.